Why prioritize miniature growth in bonsai trees?

 Understanding the factors that influence their size is key to the fascinating world of bonsai trees.
 In this section, we’ll dive into the secrets behind the size of bonsai trees.

-See also How Often Do Bonsai Trees Need to be Watered?
+See also Do Bonsai Trees Go Dormant?

 From the art of bonsai techniques and training to the intriguing role of species and genetics and even the impactful choice of container and pot selection, we’ll unravel the elements that shape the size of these captivating miniature trees.